 - Once the values are updated, please verify if the values are correctly used in the helm chart:

-helm template .
+helm template <path-to-chart>

-This will print the template helm will use to install this chart.
+This will print the template Helm will use to install this chart.
 Check the values and if something is missing, please make ammends.

 - Install the helm chart

-helm install crane blazemeter-crane --create-namespace --namespace=bm
+helm install crane helm-crane

-Here, crane is the name we are setting for the chart on our system and blazemeter-crane is the actual name of the chart.
-Make sure the namespace declared here is the same as the one we declared in the values file (see 2.3.2.6 section).
+Here, crane is the name we are setting for the chart on our system and helm-crane is the actual name of the chart.
+Make sure the namespace is declared here if you plan to install the chart in a different namespace than default

 - To varify the installation of our Helm chart run: